 What is the interest rate for the loan?

 The interest rate for all borrowers is 1%.

-Loan payments are deferred for six months for all borrowers.
+Loan payments are deferred for 10 months after the end of the covered period.

 Does the loan accrue interest?

-The loan does accrue interest during deferment.
+The loan does accrue interest during the deferral period.
 However, the overall cost is relatively low.
 For a $100,000 loan deferred for six months, the total interest charges would be $500.

 Are there any fees associated with the loan?

 The SBA will compensate lenders and anyone preparing an application on your behalf.
 There are no fees associated with the loan at all.

 Can someone charge a fee for preparing the loan?

 Absolutely not.
 The SBA specifically prohibits anyone from charging fees in connection with these loans.